Enhanced tunable cavity development for axion dark matter searches using a piezoelectric motor in combination with gears: Summary

 \section{Summary}

-We developed a wideband tunable cavity system for axion dark matter search experiments.
+We developed an enhanced tunable cavity system for axion dark matter search experiments.
 Our cavity system employed a large and accordingly heavy tuning rod to increase the frequency tuning range.
 With a piezoelectric motor in combination with gears, we were able to drive a heavy tuning rod and realized a wideband tunable cavity whose frequency range is about 42\% of the central frequency of the tuning range.
-By employing a relatively finer tuning step of 2~kHz, we expect insignificant experimental sensitivity drop-off even compared with the experimental sensitivity coming from the best scanning rate to date~\cite{12TB_PRL}.
+By employing a relatively finer tuning step of 2~kHz, we expect the aforementioned delay of 13\% in the scanning rate, thus insignificant experimental sensitivity drop-off of about 6\% even compared with the experimental sensitivity coming from the best scanning rate to date~\cite{12TB_PRL}.
 This first tuning mechanism driver with a piezoelectric motor in combination with gears can drive much bigger power than that with the piezoelectric motor only.
 Our approach therefore can be useful to axion dark matter search experiments requiring heavy tuning mechanisms with several conductor tuning rods toward higher frequencies or a large dielectric chunk of tuning rod toward lower frequencies, and also to drive heavy loads under extreme environments.

-\acknowledgments This work was supported by the Institute for Basic Science (IBS) under Project Code No. IBS-R017-D1-2024-a00 and the Korea University Grant No......
+\acknowledgments This work was supported by the Institute for Basic Science (IBS) under Project Code No. IBS-R017-D1-2024-a00 and a Korea University Grant.
 B. R. Ko acknowledges G. Rybka suggested the tuning mechanism driver idea.